MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 ## ExcludeApp element

 Defines which Microsoft 365 Apps products should not be installed.
-Note that OneDrive is automatically installed when you install Microsoft 365 Apps or install individual applications, such as Word, Excel, PowerPoint, Publisher, Visio, or Skype.
+OneDrive is automatically installed when you install Microsoft 365 Apps or install individual applications, such as Word, Excel, PowerPoint, Publisher, Visio, or Skype.
 If you don't want OneDrive installed with those applications, use the ExcludeApp element to remove it.
 For more information, see [Exclude OneDrive when installing Microsoft 365 Apps or other applications](overview-office-deployment-tool.md#exclude-onedrive-when-installing-microsoft-365-apps-or-other-applications).

 ### Example